Activists Demand Action at COP30 Amid Low Leader Participation

 Hurricane Melissa's Destruction: How Climate Change Fuels Severe Storms

 Hurricane Melissa has wreaked havoc in the Caribbean, causing unprecedented destruction in Jamaica and Cuba.
 The storm, with its ferocious winds reaching up to 185 mph, has turned Jamaica into a disaster zone, prompting the government to declare a state of emergency.
-Severe flo..
+Severe flooding and extensive damage have left thousands without power, and the telecommunications infrastructure has been severely compromised.
+In response, international aid agencies are mobilizing resources to assist the affected..

 Historic Hue Flooded as Record Rainfall Causes Widespread Devastation

 Recent record rainfall in central Vietnam has led to significant flooding, particularly impacting the historic city of Hue.
 Over 1,700mm of rain fell within just 24 hours, resulting in submerged streets and disrupted lives.
-Tragically, at least ten fatalities have been reported, alongside extensive damage to homes and infrastructure.
-The floods have forced the evacuation of thousands and left many areas, including the Imperial City, under water.
-Authorities are on high alert as forecasts predict..
+Tragically, at least ten fatalities have been reported,..

 Hurricane Melissa Strikes as Category 5, Causing Widespread Destruction in Jamaica